 A double degree in Biology and Environmental Science is also offered.

-Master's degree The UdG offers an extensive range of masters degrees.
+The UdG offers an extensive master’s-degree programme.
 Master's degree courses offer advanced, specialised or multidisciplinary training, aimed at providing students with an academic or professional specialism or an introduction to research.
 These are official courses that enable students to move on to study for a doctoral degree.

-Doctorate degree The aim of Dral studies is to provide students with advanced training in research techniques and the programmes include the production and presentation of a doctoral thesis, consisting of an original research project.
+The doctoral studies are aimed at providing students with advanced training in research techniques and include the preparation and presentation of a doctoral thesis, consisting of original research work.
 To join a doctoral programme you need to have a minimum of between 60 and 120 ECTS credits at official university master's degree level or equivalent.

-Postgraduate courses and specialization.
-University of Girona foundation: Innovation and Training is a centre that hosts and organises ongoing training activities with the aim of meeting ongoing higher level training needs.
+The University of Girona Foundation: Innovation and Training is the centre that plays host to and organises ongoing educational activities to meet the needs ongoing higher-level education.
 If offers own masters, postgraduate courses, specialization courses and other postgraduate activities covering all areas of knowledge.